-Free radicals, also known as reactive oxygen species (ROS), are unstable molecules that may damage our DNA.
-Free radicals are associated with various diseases including, cancer, heart disease and Alzheimer’s disease.
+Free radicals, also known as reactive oxygen species (ROS), are unstable molecules that can damage your cells, proteins, and DNA.

 There are many different sources of free radicals.
-Free radicals are naturally produced by our bodies during metabolism and exercise, but can also come from by exposure to some substances in foods, drinks and other areas of our environment.
-Some substances that can create free radicals include,
+Your body naturally produces free radicals whenever you eat, breathe or exercise.
+You can also be exposed to free radicals from foods, drinks and other areas of your environment.
+Some substances can create free radicals, including:

 • Tobacco